What is a cambelt?

 However, it is impossible to predict cambelt replacement cost as each car is different, as is the extent of damage.

-How much to change timing belt?
+How much does it costs to change a timing belt?

 (A timing belt is another word for a cambelt)

-the cost to change a timing belt should not vary from the cost to change a cambelt as they are literally the same thing.
+The cost to change a timing belt should not vary from the cost to change a cambelt as they are literally the same thing.

 So if you want to know how much to change a timing belt, you can use the form at the top of this page to get a quote for a new timing belt.

 If you want to replace timing belt and want to find out the timing belt change cost from local garages, make sure to use WhoCanFixMyCar.